Vyral/base-template/_posts/2019-05-17-steer-clear-of-these-7-pricing-myths.md

 {% include youtube.html %}

-<center>Not all of the advice you hear about selling a home is accurate, which is why, today, we’re going to be debunking seven of the most common home pricing myths.</center>
+<center><em>Not all of the advice you hear about selling a home is accurate, which is why, today, we&rsquo;re going to be debunking seven of the most common home pricing myths.</em></center>

+&nbsp;

 When it comes to listing your home on the market, steer clear of these seven pricing myths: